timur-harin/Sum24FlutterCourse/lib/templates/lab7/README.md

 ## CI/CD

-Add new yaml file to get dependencies, analyze, test, and deploy using GitHub actions - this web app Check on which branch you need to push to run the job
+Add new yaml file to get dependencies, analyze, test, and deploy using GitHub actions - this web app Check on which branch you need to push to run the job -- done

 ## Build

 Add new job to build windows application in windows machine using GitHub actions

 ## Docker